IntegerAlex/notes/README.md

 ![FreeJS Logo](/public/freejs.png)

-This website is proudly JavaScript-free, providing a lightweight and efficient browsing experience.
-We believe in the power of simplicity and strive to deliver a fast and accessible user interface without relying on JavaScript.
+This website is proudly JavaScript-free,
+Any application that can be written in JavaScript, will eventually be written in JavaScript